MaxIsJames/MaxIsjames.github.io/_posts/2019-09-19-AssembleWithCare.md

 ![AWC.jpg](assets/images/posts/AWC.jpg)

-Developed by ustwo Games and relased for iOS and Android devices, you can find out more about this game at [assemblegame.com](https://www.assemblegame.com/)
+Developed by ustwo Games and released for iOS and Android devices, you can find out more about this game at [assemblegame.com](https://www.assemblegame.com/)

 ---